tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

 Computed annotations
 ^^^^^^^^^^^^^^^^^^^^

-*Computed annotations* enable access to schema data
+*Computed annotations* enable access from a node to annotations of its ancestor nodes.

-In the example below, the validate function of the listen_address record uses computed annotation to access the schema data from outside the record:
+In the example below, the ``listen_address`` record validation function refers to the ``protocol`` annotation of its ancestor node:

 ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/config_schema_computed_annotations/api.lua
     :language: lua